RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

 In this section you will learn:

 1. How to use your Business Object Model to automate decisions and policies.
 2. The different types of authoring tools available to you.
 3. How to use your automated decisions and rules.

+## Intro

 Solving a credit card dispute depends on several variables, like:

 - The type of customer
 - The amount of the dispute

-The knowledge of how to apply these rules and decisions is tacit and lives only in the head of other domain experts like you.
+The knowledge of how to apply these rules and decisions is tacit and lives only in the head of other domain experts.
 In order to automate the process, you will first have to express the business policies that determine how a dispute is handled in the form of rules.

 For this particular case, 2 sets of rules are defined for different stages on the process: